MohawkTSDB/mohawk/README.md

 ## Installation

-To install, get the source code, or do ``go install github.com/yaacov/mohawk`` if using go.
-To run, users will need the ``server.key`` and ``server.pem`` certification files.

-Or if using a Copr repository for Fedora:
+Using a Copr repository for Fedora:

 ```
 sudo dnf copr enable yaacov/mohawk